 In fact, many of you reading this blog can recall those school days when one of your classmates or friends came down with a case of head lice.
 And if it wasn’t a close associate, it was you!
 How to properly get rid of head lice isn’t properly understood all the time, mainly because most people aren’t aware of what head lice are and how they spread.

-This Urgent Care Extra blog will examine how head lice develop, why younger children are more susceptible than other age groups and some of the best ways for treating lice.
+This Banner Urgent Care blog will examine how head lice develop, why younger children are more susceptible than other age groups and some of the best ways for treating lice.

 First, let’s take a quick look at pediculus humanus capitis, more commonly known as the head louse.